KnoWhy #745 | August 13, 2024

 The Book of Mormon authors frequently wrote descriptions of warfare, mentioning various kinds of protective clothing: armor, animal skins, thick clothing, breastplates, head-plates, shields, arm-shields, and bucklers.1 Because these words sometimes call up for modern readers images of medieval European armor made of metal, some have regarded Book of Mormon armor as an anachronism.2 However, when the Book of Mormon is situated within an ancient American context, the descriptions throughout the book are actually quite plausible and convincing.3 Knowing the types of armor used in the ancient Near East and Americas can also help elucidate the Book of Mormon narrative.

 Much of the difficulty may lie with the assumptions of English-speaking readers.
-The English words describing armor its subcategories have received their current meanings throughout European history and thus often carry connotations that are not necessarily inherent in the original terms used by Mormon.
+The English words describing armor and its subcategories have received their current meanings throughout European history and thus often carry connotations that are not necessarily inherent in the original terms used by Mormon.
 Readers may subconsciously imagine the Nephites in Roman or medieval European metal armor, though the text certainly doesn’t demand it.
 Looking at the biblical and ancient American systems of armor, however, reveals more appropriate analogs for evaluating what Book of Mormon armor may have been.

 Near Eastern Armor and Shields